Lipairui/Text-semantic-similarity/README.md

 # text-semantic-similarity
-Calculate semantic similarity of two texts in English or Chinese.
+Calculate semantic similarity of each pair of sentences/paragraphs in two texts (English or Chinese).
 Models include word2vec, tfidf, lda, lsi.
 ## Dependencies
 Python 3.6.5